mwangdakota/pages-uswds-jekyll/pages/apply/project-pitch.md

     <br>Describe the background and current status of the applicant small business, including key team members who
     will lead the technical and/or commercial efforts discussed in this Project Pitch.
   </p>
-  <p>Create an account to submit your Project Pitch.
-More details about the NSF’s new process and eligibility
-    requirements are on our Apply page.</p>
-  <p><b>5.
-Submit your pitch below</b></p>
+  <p><b><h2>Subbmit your pitch below</h2></b></p>
   <a class="usa-button usa-button-secondary" href="https://nsfiip.force.com/sbir/s/login/" target="_blank">
     Submit your Project Pitch
   </a>
-  <p class="text-small">*Each small business can only submit one Project Pitch at a time.
-Any small business with a
-    pending Project Pitch must wait for a response before submitting another Project Pitch.
-Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new or revised Project Pitch.</p>
+  <p class="text-small">*Each startup or entrepreneur can only submit one Project Pitch at a time and must wait for a response before submitting another.
+You can only submit one Project Pitch per submission window (which occur roughly every three months).
+Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new or revised Project Pitch.
+An invitation to submit a full proposal is valid for one year.</p>
 </div>

 <section class="usa-section full-bleed-bg">
   <div class="step-banner">
     <a class="step-banner__content" href="{{ site.baseurl }}/apply/full-proposal/">
       <h2>Step 3: Full proposal</h2>
-      <p>What happens after the user submits their project pitch, what should they expect next.
-We can also recommend
-        that they go to the full proposal page next to learn about what they’ll need to do if they’re PP is accepted.
+      <p>Here's what to expect if your company is officially invited to submit a full proposal to NSF.
       </p>
     </a>
   </div>